AlfredoJSpera/react-vite-ts-template/README.md

 ### Content Script

-The `useContentScriptMessage` hook sends and receives messages to and from the `src/contentScript.ts` file.
+The `sendContentScriptMessage` function sends and receives messages to and from the `src/contentScript.ts` file.
 For an example of usage, see `src/components/DisplayH1sInPage.tsx`.
 For more information on content scripts, see [here](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Content_scripts).

 ### Loading the app as a temporary extension